9 DYI House Painting Rules to Follow

 7. Don’t Try to Reinvent Painting Techniques

 Take time to study the tried and proven painting techniques.
-There are no shortage of videos from pros and experts on the best ways to paint.
+There is no shortage of videos from pros and experts on the best ways to paint.

 You always start at the top and work your way down.
 You should start with any overhangs to prevent the fresh paint from dripping on the newly painted areas.

-Paint siding and then tape around windows and doors before you start the trim.
-Remove the tape as soon as you are done with the trim to prevent any residue.
+A beginner shortcut is to tape around doors and windows before painting interior or exterior walls.
+Remove the tape as soon as you are done with the trim to prevent the painter’s tape from leaving residual residue.
 Touch up any areas as necessary for even coverage.

 8. Be Honest with Yourself